-1. INTRODUCTION
+1. Introduction

 Information is spread all over the Web in various locations including centralized repositories, web servers and user desktops.
 Centralized repositories represent the old fashion techniques for resource sharing, whereas completely decentralized systems such as P2P systems allow users to share information without depending on a third party repository.
 The necessities to find and share information led to development of emergent Web 2.0 applications.
 These new Web 2.0 applications such as social bookmarking tools introduce a new way of sharing information with respect to the old fashion and P2P systems do.
-Social bookmarking tools address the challenging problems of finding and sharing information among small groups, teams and communities.
+Social bookmarking tools address the challenging problems of finding and sharing http://dx.doi.org/10.1016/j.is.2015.07.007 0306-4379/© 2015 Elsevier Ltd. All rights reserved. information among small groups, teams and communities.
 Various types of social bookmarking tools developed their own systems to support different kinds of resources.
-Flickr [Flickr 2011], for example, allows the tagging and sharing of photos, del.icio.us [Delicious 2011] the tagging and sharing of bookmarks, BibSonomy [Bibsonomy 2011], CiteULike [Citeulike 2011] and
+Flickr, for example, allows the tagging and sharing of photos, del.icio.us the tagging and sharing of bookmarks, BibSonomy, CiteULike and Connotea the tagging and sharing of scholarly publications, YouTube the tagging and sharing of video, and 43Things the tagging and sharing of goals in private life.
+Some of these tools may not survive in the future, for example, Connotea ended operation in March 12, 2013 due to the growing problems with spam and associated service outages.
+Note that this type of cases can be thought of as an advantage since our proposed system stores data coming from external services locally and the stored data can be retrieved and exported into supported file formats (.txt etc.).
+Furthermore, in the case of these tools are not operating continuously (e.g., system down status of few days) our system would continue to operate perfectly.
+The proposed system stores the data in its own database hence the data